-- 7.6.2.6.1 Display windows must be constructed at ground floor level along all primary frontages identified on the District Plan Maps 43 to 49A, except any heritage building listed in Chapter 21. - 7.6.2.6.2 Display windows on primary and secondary street frontages must be transparent and not be blocked off from view from the public street by the use of obscure roller shutter doors, obscure screens or similar structures.
-Transparent or semi-transparent security grilles are permitted. - 7.6.2.6.3 At least 60% of ground floor elevations in building façades on primary street frontages are to be display space or transparent window or doors.
+- 7.6.2.47.46 Display windows must be constructed at ground floor level along all Alterations to a primary frontages identified on the District Plan Maps 43 to 49A, except building that are any heritage building listed in Chapter 21. within the scope - 7.6.2.47.27 Display windows on primary and secondary street frontages must be

+Standard 7.6.2.5.3 applies when verandahs are voluntarily provided.
+Standard 7.6.2.5.4 applies when verandahs are a mandatory requirement.

+Alterations to a building that are within the scope of existing uses under the Act are not required to transparent and not be blocked off from view from the public street by construct display the use of obscure roller shutter doors, obscure screens or similar windows as required structures.
+Transparent or semi-transparent security grilles are permitted. by 7.6.2.6.1

+7.6.2.47.38 At least 60% of ground floor elevations in building façades on primary street frontages are to be display space or transparent window or doors.